-Luckily, one of the people she said this to was a friend who worked for The Hearing and Speech Agency (HASA).
+Luckily, one of the people she said this to was a friend who worked for HASA.
 Eventually the children went to an audiologist for the tests.
 Brian went into the sound booth first, and then Bria followed.
 The results confirmed McBride's suspicions that Brian had hearing loss.
 She was shocked to learn that Bria did too.

 "My heart was broken," she said.
 "I thought, 'What did I do wrong during my pregnancy?' "

 Probably nothing.
 According to the Centers for Disease Control and Prevention, one baby out of a thousand born in the United States is either deaf or hard of hearing.
 Within that group, between 50 and 60 percent of hearing loss can be attributed to genetics, 25 percent to maternal infections during pregnancy, and the remaining 25 percent to unknown causes.
 Premature babies may also be more susceptible, and the McBrides were five weeks early.